electric-sql/pglite/docs/docs/api.md

   The returned row object type, either an object of `fieldName: value` mappings or an array of positional values.
 Defaults to `"object"`.
 - `parsers: ParserOptions` <br />
   An object of type  `{[[pgType: number]: (value: string) => any;]}` mapping Postgres data type id to parser function.
-  For convenance the `pglite` package exports a const for most common Postgres types:
+  For convenience, the `pglite` package exports a constant for most common Postgres types:

   ```ts
   import { types } from "@electric-sql/pglite";